SUN PARTNERS INTERNATIONAL

 Phase III - 1H 2024

 Tir Na Nog, an Ireland-based charitable organization (https://tirnanogchildrensfoundation.com/) operates the Kao La Amani orphanage for 60 children in Boma Ng'ombe, northern Tanzania.
 The previous facility was cramped and ill-suited to house and care for so many children.
-As a result, Tir Na Nog worked with Article 25, a London-based non-profit architectural firm, to design, engineer, and oversee construction of a new Kao La Amani orphanage in the same vicinity.
-Since the new Kao La Amani orphanage is off-grid, Sun Partners supported Tir Na Nog and Article 25 by funding and engineering solar PV/lithium-ion battery systems to power lighting, cooking, a groundwater pumping system with elevated storage tank, as well as solar thermal systems for water heating (Phase I).
-Due to excessively high levels of naturally-occurring fluoride in the groundwater at Kao La Amani, a solar-assisted reverse osmosis water purification system was also implemented (Phase II).
+As a result, Tir Na Nog engaged with Article 25, a London-based non-profit architectural firm, to design, engineer, and oversee construction of a new Kao La Amani orphanage in the same vicinity.
+Since the new Kao La Amani orphanage is off-grid, Sun Partners supported Tir Na Nog and Article 25 by funding and engineering solar PV/lithium-ion battery systems to power lighting and a groundwater pumping system with elevated storage tank, as well as solar thermal systems for water heating (Phase I).
+Due to excessively high levels of naturally-occurring fluoride in the groundwater at Kao La Amani, a solar-assisted reverse osmosis water purification system was also implemented by Sun Partners (Phase II).
 Phase III involved powering an additional children cottage and the administration building.
-To see and hear the compelling story of the Kao La Amani orphanage, check out:

 https://tirnanogchildrensfoundation.com/childrens-village